makeorbreak-io/ai-competition/lib/games/bomberman/README.md

 Bombs that have their `timer` attribute at zero will explode now.

-For each cardinal direction, starting from and inclusing the exploding bomb's position, mark a number of squares equal to the bomb's `range` attribute, stopping if you reach a square with a destructible rock, an indestructible wall, or another bomb.
+For each cardinal direction, starting from and including the exploding bomb's position, mark a number of squares equal to the bomb's `range` attribute, stopping if you reach a square with a destructible rock, an indestructible wall, or another bomb.
 Do not place explosion markers in squares with